apple/foundationdb/documentation/sphinx/source/performance.rst

 * Not all CPUs are the same speed.
 * To keep up with the performance modeled above, your disk subsystem will need to do a little over 1 IOPS per write, and about 1 IOPS per (uncached) read.
 * Network performance tuning at the operating system level can be very important for both latency and throughput, especially in larger clusters.
+* Running DR and/or backup requires applying each mutation multiple times and will reduce throughput.
+* See our :ref:`known-limitations <known limitations>` for other considerations which may affect performance.